Veteran learns valuable lessons about life, himself, while earning social work degree in honors program at KU Edwards Campus

 A: As I’m sure most students do, I encountered several different adverse situations during my undergraduate experience.
 I’d love to attribute my having overcome that adversity to my internal fortitude and virtue, but that’d be a stretch of the truth.
 Maddie was the epitome of patience and understanding throughout my experience.
 She supported our household financially and provided a consistent, rational voice throughout my experience.

-The graduating KUEC BSW class is a dynamic and powerful force of folks who are always sure to pick me up in times of need.
+The BSW graduates from my KUEC cohort are a dynamic and powerful force of folks who are always sure to pick me up in times of need.
 No matter what I needed, when, or how, each person within the cohort was prepared to offer what they could.
 You name the situation, we supported each other through it.

 Q: What is your proudest accomplishment?